Protein Chia Pudding

 Chelsea Plummer | Mae's Menu

-This protein chia pudding is creamy, satisfying, and easy to make with just a handful of everyday ingredients.
-Each serving packs 23 grams of protein, making it a great option for breakfast, snacks, or meal prep.
-Customize it with your favorite toppings to fit your cravings.
+This protein chia pudding is creamy, satisfying, and easy to make with just a handful of simple ingredients.
+The Greek yogurt and protein powder combination gives you 23 grams of protein per serving without any chalky aftertaste — just smooth, pudding-like texture that's perfect for breakfast, snacks, or meal prep.

 Prep Time 5 minutes